-We audited the consolidated financial statements of the U.S. Department of Homeland Security (DHS or Department) for the year ended September 30, 2016 (hereinafter, referred to as the "fiscal year (FY) 2016 DHS consolidated financial statements").
-In connection with our audit of the FY 2016 DHS consolidated financial statements, we performed an evaluation of selected general information technology (IT) controls (GITC) and IT application controls at the National Protection and Programs Directorate (NPPD), a component of DHS, to assist in planning and performing our audit engagement.
+We audited the consolidated financial statements of the U.S. Department of Homeland Security (DHS or Department) for the year ended September 30, 2016 (referred to herein as the "fiscal year (FY) 2016 financial statements").
+In connection with our audit of the FY 2016 DHS consolidated financial statements, we performed an evaluation of selected general information technology (IT) controls (GITC) and IT application controls at the Science and Technology Directorate (S&T), a component of DHS, to assist in planning and performing our audit engagement.